telemarkista/Engeto-Projekt-z-SQL/README.md

 - **countries**: Information about countries worldwide, such as capital cities, currencies, national dishes, or average population heights.
 - **economies**: GDP, GINI index, tax burden, etc., for various countries and years.

----

-Feel free to explore the data and code in this repository to answer these questions and gain insights into the economic trends in the Czech Republic.